Medically reviewed by Drugs.com. Last updated on Aug 23, 2021.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Esmolol hydrochloride injection is recommended for intravenous administration.
-It may be used to administer the appropriate loading dosage infusions by hand-held syringe while the maintenance infusion is being prepared [see How Supplied/Storage and Handling (16.2)].
+The Ready-to-use Vial may be used to administer a loading dosage by hand-held syringe while the maintenance infusion is being prepared [see How Supplied/Storage and Handling (16.2)].

 Compatibility with Commonly Used Intravenous Fluids

-Esmolol hydrochloride injection was tested for compatibility with 10 commonly used intravenous fluids at a final concentration of 10 mg esmolol hydrochloride per mL.
+Esmolol hydrochloride injection was tested for compatibility with ten commonly used intravenous fluids at a final concentration of 10 mg Esmolol Hydrochloride per mL.
 Esmolol hydrochloride injection was found to be compatible with the following solutions and was stable for at least 24 hours at controlled room temperature or under refrigeration:

 - Dextrose (5%) Injection, USP